u0078867/mern-app/README.md

 Once saved, forms are shown in list, the topmost being the most recently-added form.

-##### Form usage:
+##### Forms usage:

 By clicking one the form title in the list, a form instance will be presented.

 After filling it, the user can submit it immediately (no chance to be able to edit the content later on!), or submit it for later check.
 If the second option is taken, the form content will be added in the ``Submissions`` list.

+When a form is submitted (either immediately or not), a string message ``'exited'`` is automatically published to the output port ``wf-task-exit``.
+This can be used by an external app such as a workflow engine to know that it has to proceed to the next task.

 Submissions are listed in chronological order, topmost being the oldest.

-A submission can be changed and saved an unlimited number of times (by clinking on it and saving it), but definitely submitted only once.
+A submission can be changed and saved an unlimited number of times (by clinking on it and saving it), but definitely accepted only once.
 Saving a submission will not change the time of its creation.

 When accepting a submission, a JSON file will be created in the ``WORK_DIR`` folder.
+If ``Insert on submit`` was checked for the form, the field ``saved`` is added in the object in the JSON file, with the inserted document.

 ##### RESTful APIs: